-Prices for all Americans are set to unnecessarily rise under announced immigration policies impacting the U.S. labor force
+Prices for all Americans are set to unnecessarily rise under recent and proposed immigration policies impacting the U.S. labor force

 American families would pay \$2,150 more each year for everyday goods and services.
 New immigration policies would also affect millions of Americans living with immigrant family members.